gcm107/Module_Six_Challenge/README.md

 ---

 ## Technologies
-PyViz -- This is a visualization package which can access nultiple visualization libraries.
+PyViz -- This is a visualization package which can access multiple visualization libraries.
 We will use two of those libraries, hvPlot and GeoViews.